 Whether membership dues are tax-deductible is mainly based on whether the activities within the club are considered “leisurely” or for entertainment purposes.
 To report membership dues as a sole proprietor or single-member LLC, form IRS 1040 Schedule C should be filed.

 What to Include on a Membership Dues Invoice

 Unlike a standard invoice, a membership dues invoice should contain an attachment that specifies the different membership types, the cost of each kind of membership, what benefits accompany each type, and an area to state both accepted the payment types and the mailing address checks should be made out to.

-In addition to being sent to individuals, membership dues are often sent to small businesses and corporations who may be signing up multiple employees for memberships.
+In addition to being sent to individuals, membership dues are often sent to small businesses and corporations signing up multiple employees for memberships.
 Allowing fields for at least five (5) members is recommended.
-Further, making the invoice as informative and straight-forward is highly recommended to avoid confusing or upsetting the customer.
+Further, making the invoice informative and straightforward is highly recommended to avoid confusing or upsetting the customer.